 How does your organisation contribute to preventing suicide and supporting those affected by it?

-We deliver Suicide Awareness and ASIST training for our staff and to other organisations educating them to recognise those at risk of suicide, have the confidence to respond and intervene appropriately.
+We deliver Suicide Awareness and ASIST (Applied Suicide Intervention Skills Training) training for our staff and to a range of other organisations, with the aim of educating them to recognise those at risk of suicide and to have the confidence to respond and intervene appropriately.

 What are your current priorities?

 Our current priorities include articulating the challenges that face us in our suicide prevention work, in particular with some partner services and illustrating the consequent risks of lack of timely action.

 We also have a focus on educating the agencies and wider public through expanding our training offer and delivering more ASIST training as appropriate.

 We are also strengthening and extending our approach to delivering trauma informed services and continuing to deliver person-centred services which respond to the need of the individual.
 A further focus is ensuring access to services for those from diverse communities in light of national evidence of inequalities in access to mental health support services.

 Unfortunately, the response we receive in some areas (when escalating cases of risk in terms of suicide) is inadequate.
 Of course, this varies from area to area and is sometimes even down to the individual who takes our call/referral.
 In particular there can be challenges with some police forces and crisis teams.
 Getting help to individuals can be inconsistent and slow.
 We of course appreciate that this is often about capacity.

 In addition, some agencies fail to share information with us in a timely manner, which we need to support clients and or make judgements around their safety and support needed.